bbergerud/faraday_complexity/README.md

 ![Polarization Spectrum](figures/polarization_spectrum.png)

 While the polarization coverage has a wavelength gap around 1400 MHz, we can form a continuous sequence by transforming it into a Faraday spectrum as shown in the following code snippet and graph.
-Note that the amplitude of the signal peaks at the Faraday depth $(\phi=20)$.
+Note that the amplitude of the signal peaks at the Faraday depth of the source $(\phi=20)$.

 ```python
 from possum.faraday import createFaraday